 Since SVG is text-based, we can effectively learn a SVG-to-PVD model by fine-tuning a pretrained language model (Mistral-7B-v0.1).
 To obtain the training data, we develop a data generator leveraging PIL.ImageDraw and VTracer, which creates a large-scale ⟨SVG, PVD⟩ paired dataset without any human annotation.
 See Figure 3 above on an input/output example.
 During inference, as shown in the Maze Solving example video, we first decompose the input image into single SVG paths and then individually feed them into the SVG-to-PVD model.

 We construct an evaluation benchmark that comprises 9 tasks which cover important aspects of low-level visual perception and vision-language reasoning, including measurements, spatial relations, counting, logical reasoning, and complex reasoning problems.
 See Figure 4 for the task examples.
+We additionally include a set of high-level tasks from VGBench to investigate the impact of VDLM on semantic-centric reasoning, which rarely require precise perception of the locations and measurements of the primitives.

 💻 Code: VDLM Code